PC Bottleneck Calculator

 In-Depth Guide to CPU and GPU Bottlenecks

-In simple words bottleneck occurs when one component CPU or GPU limits the whole system.
-This mismatch will be visible as low FPS, frame stutter, or overheating, no matter other parts are high-end.
+In simple words, a bottleneck occurs when one component, CPU or GPU, limits the whole system.
+This mismatch will be visible as low FPS, frame stutter, or overheating, even if other parts are high-end.

-Gamers see frame drops; creators see slow renders; multitasking becomes difficult when background processes Using a CPU/GPU bottleneck calculator before upgrading helps keep the system balanced.
+Gamers see frame drops; creators see slow renders; multitasking becomes difficult when background processes Using a CPU/GPU bottleneck calculator or computer bottleneck calculator before upgrading helps keep the system balanced.

 In-Depth Guide to CPU and GPU Bottlenecks